Vulnerability Management Fundamentals: What You Need to Know

 2. Assess — comprehensive and continuous vulnerability assessment

 Once you have a comprehensive asset inventory, it is time to assess vulnerabilities on the assets, so you get a clear picture of your attack surface and risk.
 It is important to balance depth, breadth and frequency of vulnerability assessment, because it will be challenging to achieve all three on a consistent basis.
 Deep assessment, involving credentialed scans and agents, provides rich vulnerability data, but can take a lot of time and consume resources on the assets.
-Broad and frequent assessment can be also be limited by business operations.
+Broad and frequent assessment also can be limited by business operations.
 As with other security activities, you have to balance security and business needs and leverage process changes as well as tools to achieve your assessment goals.

 3. Analyze — vulnerability analysis and prioritization